mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Part Four: Synthesis in relation to Agency

+1. Shifting forms of agency
+2. Danger of the design being too complete, a concept of sketchy pedagogy

 **AN EMERGING QUESTION  - Is nurturing agency by creating space for emergent practices sustainable for ongoing iterations?
 How much of the learning design can/should be transferred to other settings.**